dtaht/blog-cerowrt/content/post/cs5_lockout.md

 {{< figure src="/flent/cs5lockout/cs0.png" title="CS0 (best effort) behavior is sane" >}}

-I surmise that most test tools that try setting the TOS bits on wifi send one flow through it, verify that the right queue was used, and move on, rather than subject it to the same range of tests the best effort (CS0 queue) gets.
+I surmise that most test tools that try setting the TOS bits on wifi send only one flow through it (rather than 4 or more), and verify that the right queue was used, and move on, rather than subject it to the same range of tests the best effort (CS0 queue) gets.

 The loss in throughput and increase in latency periodically every 2 minutes is also interesting in the CS0 plot.
 Beacon?
 Scan?
+Multicast?
 Related??

 (All of these tests are a reminder that other factors can mess up short duration tests, and while a 40 or 60 second test is often "good enough",